Kevin Tighe: 1990s

 Besides episodic work, Tighe appeared in a number of television movies during the 90s, including Perry Mason: The Case of the Defiant Daughter, the remake of Escape to Witch Mountain, and slain Kansas father and farmer Herb Clutter in the 1996 miniseries adaptation of Truman Capote's book In Cold Blood.
 Tighe also portrayed newspaper legend William Randolph Hearst in Winchell.

 Tighe's roles in feature films included lawyers, law enforcement officers, and military figures including the part of Blake Wilson in the Eddie Murphy and Nick Nolte vehicle Another 48 Hrs.
 Other film roles during this period were in Bright Angel, City of Hope, Newsies, School Ties, and Mumford.
-Tighe portrayed Ken Carver in What's Eating Gilbert Grape and Brigadier General Nelson Miles Geronimo: An American Legend.
+Tighe portrayed Ken Carver in What's Eating Gilbert Grape and Brigadier General Nelson Miles in Geronimo: An American Legend.
 In 1994, he won a Genie Award for Best Supporting Actor in the role of "Frank" in I Love a Man in Uniform.

 Tighe continued to work in theater and appeared in three different roles: Hilton Lasker, Swifty, and Lord Kitterson in The End of the Day: An Entertainment at the Seattle Repertory Theatre, in 1989 and 1990.
 Tighe continued to do plays in the 1990s at the Seattle Repertory Theatre including Hedda Gabler in 1992.